When bloating may be something serious

 Ovarian cancer

-Ovarian cancer may be somewhat less common than other cancers—about 20,000 cases a year are diagnosed in the United States—but it causes more deaths than any other female reproductive cancer.
+Ovarian cancer may be somewhat less common than other cancers—about 20,000 cases a year are diagnosed in the United States—but it causes more than 12,000 deaths annually.
 Only about one in five cases are caught early because there are few reliable diagnostic tests.

 When someone has advanced ovarian cancer, their belly can fill up with fluids, called ascites, which can cause bloating.
 Other symptoms include abnormal periods, back pain, weight gain or loss, vaginal bleeding, and digestive symptoms like nausea, gas, constipation, and indigestion.